AHolwell/HomeLINK/README.md

 ### Known Issues

-- The Zod safeParse seems to crash out when the string max length is not adhered to.
-Wrapping in a try catch does not fix the issue.
+- The Zod safeParse seems to crash out when the string max length is not adhered to, wrapping in a try catch does not fix the issue.
 Strangely it works fine for everything else.
-It is currently inelegantly handled as an internal server error.
+It is currently handled as an Internal Error.

-- Not necessarily an issue, but misspelt fields will just be dropped without notice
+- Not necessarily an issue, but misspelt optional fields in requests will just be stripped without clear notice to the user.

 ## The Task Description